Plant exudates: The root of the matter.

-What are root exudates?
+What are root or plant exudates?

-What are root exudates made of?
+What are root or plant exudates made of?

-Plant root exudates can be composed of sugars, amino acids, organic acids, vitamins, tannins, phenolic acids, terpenoids, steroids, tannins, polyacetylenes as well as several other high molecular weight polymers such as tannins.
+Plant exudates can be composed of sugars, amino acids, organic acids, vitamins, tannins, phenolic acids, terpenoids, steroids, tannins, polyacetylenes as well as several other high molecular weight polymers such as tannins.
 Simply put:

 “Simple sugars, protein, and carbohydrates.
 What is that a recipe for?
 Cakes and cookies.” -Elaine Ingham, Soil Foodweb, Inc.